Skip to main content

 • take advantage of backup software so you can recover valuable data without paying ransom.

 Certified Desktop is a great way to implement these safety features, and keep them automatically updated with minimal work on your part.
+Use this link to see if your device is enrolled and compliant with certified desktop.

 As part of phase 2 of Secure Connect, some of the above may be required on your device if you have access to sensitive Cornell systems.
 Enabling them now not only prepares you for the future, but protects your device today.